Overview

 This procedure adds Microsoft's 2023 boot components to your server's firmware trust list and updates the Windows boot manager to the 2023-signed version.
 After completion:

-What this does not fix: After June 2026, your 5000 Series servers will still be unable to receive new Secure Boot security updates because the master key (KEK) cannot be updated on this platform.
-This procedure eliminates the immediate boot failure risk but does not restore full Secure Boot update capability.
+What this does not fix: After June 24, 2026, your server will still be unable to receive new Secure Boot security updates because the master key (KEK) cannot be updated on this platform.
 A hardware refresh to the DataON 8000 Series is the only complete long-term solution.

-⛔ Do Not Run the Full Deployment Command: Do not set AvailableUpdates = 0x5944 on 5000 Series servers.
-That command triggers the full certificate deployment including the KEK update step, which will stall permanently on this platform.
-This guide uses a targeted command that updates only the DB — not the KEK.
+Do Not Run the Full Deployment Command: Do not set AvailableUpdates = 0x5944 on these servers.
+That command triggers the KEK update step, which will stall permanently on this platform.

 Prerequisites

-- DataON 5000 Series server (Intel S2600WF) with Windows Server and Secure Boot enabled
+• Affected DataON server (Intel S2600WF) with Windows Server and Secure Boot enabled

-- A scheduled maintenance window — this procedure requires two reboots
+• A scheduled maintenance window — this procedure requires up to three reboots

 Read Before You Start

 Do not reset your BIOS to defaults after completing this procedure.
-The 2023 certificate is written directly to NVRAM by Windows.
-If the BIOS is ever reset to factory defaults, the certificate is removed and the server will fail to boot from the 2023-signed boot manager.
-Ensure KVM/BMC (IPMI) out-of-band access is confirmed and working before you begin — it is your only recovery path if the server becomes unbootable.
+The 2023 certificate is written to NVRAM by Windows.
+A BIOS reset removes it and the server will fail to boot from the 2023-signed boot manager.
+Ensure KVM/BMC access is confirmed before you begin.

-Keep your 2011-signed imaging and WinPE media for 5000 Series nodes.
-Do not upgrade deployment boot images to 2023-signed versions for use with these servers — the KEK was not updated, so 2023-signed external media will not boot on this platform.
+Keep your 2011-signed imaging and WinPE media for these nodes.
+Do not upgrade deployment boot images to 2023-signed versions — 2023-signed external media will not boot on this platform.

 This is an interim measure.
-After June 2026, the 5000 Series will still be unable to receive new Secure Boot security updates.
+After June 24, 2026, these servers will still be unable to receive new Secure Boot security updates.
 A hardware refresh to the DataON 8000 Series is the only complete long-term solution.

 Step 0 — Check If Already Applied